 Another favourite drink served on hot days is a sweet combination of carrot and orange blended to make a refreshing thick smoothie-like drink usually enjoyed super-cold with a spoon.
 This combination is also commonly used in salads.
 Fresh, crunchy carrot is shredded then doused in sweet orange juice to be served alongside hearty tagines.

-A sweet treat is Chebekia – a flower-shaped sesame cookie that’s fried and then doused in sweet honey and enjoyed as a dessert after the meal.
-Following any and every meal, however, no matter the time of day, is fresh fruit.
+For dessert time in Morocco, a sweet treat enjoyed is Chebekia – a flower-shaped sesame cookie that’s fried and then doused in sweet honey and is enjoyed after the meal.
+Following any and every meal, however, no matter the time of day is fresh fruit.
 A communal fruit platter is placed in the middle of the table for sharing and is thought to help the digestion of foods.